sciZer0/7/v/README.md

 More importantly, absolutely, Bitcoin doesn't have any pre-programmed decreasing of Supply.

+Also, Bitcoin's codebase doesn't have total immutability but only relative immutability — in other words, is limitedly-changeable which, in turn, doesn't the Bitcoin blockchain unique or better than others.

-Also, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and extreme inefficiency, including extremaly-low bandwidth.
+Plus, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and extreme inefficiency, including extremaly-low bandwidth.

 The allegedly incredibly-promising Lightning, conceived to solve the problem of extremely-low bandwidth, requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work with the regular user  or — according to the main point of blockchain technology — is absurd.